zenbase-ai/context42/README.md

 ## How it works

-1. Recursively discovers code files in your project
+1. Recursively discovers code files in your project, respects your .gitignore
 2. Groups files by language extension
-3. Runs up to Gemini CLI concurrently to analyze code patterns
+3. Runs Gemini CLI concurrently to analyze code patterns
-4. Generates style guides (py.md, ts.md, go.md, etc.) based on your actual code
+4. Recursively generates style guides (py.md, ts.md, go.md, etc.) based on your actual code

-The output isn't aspirational—it's descriptive.
-This is how you actually write code.

-## New Features

-- **Automatic Cleanup**: Temporary style files are automatically cleaned up after generation, ensuring no `style.*.md` files pollute your codebase
-- **Resume Capability**: Failed runs can be resumed using `--run` with the previous run ID
-- **Improved File Naming**: Style files now use a clearer naming pattern: `style.{ext}.md` (e.g., `style.ts.md`, `style.py.md`)
+5. Writes style guides to your project

 ## Architecture